-The very high hazard of soil blowing imparts certain limitations to use of these soils (Olson et al, 1995).
+Characteristics of the Grassy Butte soils include: 1) very deep, well drained to somewhat excessively drained sands, 2) sands are wind deposited, 3) the soils are calcareous throughout their depth and have a lime accumulation beginning at 10 to 19 inches deep, and 4) the hazard of soil blowing (wind erosion) is very high (Olson et al. 1995).
+The very high hazard of soil blowing imparts certain limitations to use of these soils (Olson et al., 1995).
 They are not suited to mechanical rangeland management treatments including seeding.
 These soils are classified as Capability Class VIIe (Very severe limitations that make them unsuitable for cultivation or range improvement [revegetation] due to erosion).
-Crop seedings require replanting of close grown crops every other year on the Grassy Butte soil.
+Crop seedings require replanting of close grown crops every other year on the Grassy Butte soil (Olson et al. 1995).
 This suggests poor suitability for rangeland drill seeding.

-The M-B-M mapping units include about 60 percent Malm, 20 percent Bondfarm, 15 percent Matheson and 5 percent contrasting inclusions (Olson et al 1995).
+The M-B-M mapping units include about 60 percent Malm, 20 percent Bondfarm, 15 percent Matheson and 5 percent contrasting inclusions (Olson et al. 1995).
 The contrasting inclusions are rock outcrops.
 The soils that make up the M-B-M complex are primarily sandy loams.
-Olson et al (1995) lists potential dominant vegetation for the Malm and Bondfarm soils as Wyoming big sagebrush and bluebunch wheatgrass, and for the Matheson soil as basin big sagebrush and bluebunch wheatgrass.
+Olson et al. (1995) lists potential dominant vegetation for the Malm and Bondfarm soils as Wyoming big sagebrush and bluebunch wheatgrass, and for the Matheson soil as basin big sagebrush and bluebunch wheatgrass.
 Olsen et al (1995) does allow for Indian ricegrass as a potential co-dominant with basin big sagebrush on the Matheson soils.

-Our observations in the field survey suggest that the portions of T-24 that are in the areas mapped as M-B-M have as their dominant grass needle-and-thread rather than bluebunch.
-This suggests that these areas may be more like the Grassy Butte or Matheson-Grassy Butte Complex (Olson et al 1995).
-Olson et al (1995) describes the range site for Matheson in the Matheson-Grassy Butte complex as basin big sagebrush, Indian ricegrass and needle-and-thread.
+Observations in the field survey reported by Vilord et al (2005) suggest that the portions of T-24 that are in the areas mapped as M-B-M have as their dominant grass needle-and-thread rather than bluebunch.
+This suggests that these areas may be more like the Grassy Butte or Matheson-Grassy Butte Complex (Olson et al. 1995).
+Olson et al. (1995) describes the range site for Matheson in the Matheson-Grassy Butte complex as basin big sagebrush, Indian ricegrass and needle-and-thread.
 Note that the "Sands" soil group (Figure 4) is mapped coincident with the fence at PBF.
-The mapping inside the fence was done at a finer scale than outside the fence (Olson et al 1995), but similar to the scale of the vegetation surveys conducted for this study.
+The mapping inside the fence was done at a finer scale than outside the fence (Olson et al. 1995), but similar to the scale of the vegetation surveys conducted by Vilord et al (2005).
 Much of the same sort of landscape position (slope and aspect) found at PBF also occurs along the T-24 route giving further support for the consideration that much of the soil in the M-B-M complex along T-24 may actually include conditions more like Grassy Butte or Matheson-Grassy Butte complex.
-Those conditions include high to severe risk of wind erosion and poor suitability for rangeland drill seeding.
-Our observations at the INL suggest that these sand soils are quite susceptible to invasion by cheatgrass and other non-native annual plants.
+Those conditions include high to severe risk of wind erosion and poor suitability for rangeland drill seeding (Olson et al. 1995).
+These sand soils are quite susceptible to invasion by cheatgrass and other non-native annual plants (Vilord et al. 2005).